 Insert the AMBER LED into the holes for the 1S LED, make sure that the LONG lead is in the hole maked "+".
 Note that it may actually be clear.
 Hold it in place with a piece of paper masking tape.
 Turn the board over and solder the leads to the board.
-Trim the leads flush.
+Trim the leads flush, and save them... you'll need them later.